AstroWimSara/SolarEclipseWorkbench/README.md

 ## Running Solar Eclipse Workbench

-- Before starting Solar Eclipse Maestro, make sure to enable the correct python environment by executing the following command in the installation directory:
+- Before starting Solar Eclipse Workbench, make sure to enable the correct python environment by executing the following command in the installation directory:

 ```bash
 poetry shell